-- 1. Federal Home Loan Bank stock purchased directly by State Fund. - 2.
-Pursuant to Insurance Code section 1191 common and preferred stock of corporations domiciled in the US or Canada, and denominated in US Dollars.
-Stock and other equity securities issued by foreign domiciled companies shall not be purchased for the Equity Portfolio. - F. Equity Portfolio Characteristics and Limitations - The aggregate market value of all common and preferred stock or other equity securities owned by State Fund of any individual company shall not exceed 5% of the market value of the equity portfolio.
+- 1. The aggregate market value of all common and preferred stock or other equity securities owned by State Fund of any individual company shall not exceed 5% of the market value of the equity portfolio.
 Provided however, that State Fund is authorized to purchase and hold up to \$50 million of shares of stock in REIT(s) even if \$50 million exceeds 5% of the market value of the equity portfolio. - 2.
 Equity holdings in any one industry shall not exceed 15% of the market value of the equity portfolio, or +/- 10% of that of the benchmark index, whichever is greater. - 3.
 The portfolio shall invest in companies with market capitalization of \$2 billion or above at the time of purchase. - 4.
 The portfolio shall hold approximately 40 to 120 different issuers of securities. - 5.
 The portfolio shall not invest in issuers whose concentration of business risk is similar to that of State Fund (i.e. catastrophic risk).
 A pre-approved list of insurance and reinsurance issuers that can be purchased will be established and mutually agreed upon in writing (including electronic communications) by the Investment Manager and Chief Investment Officer.
 The list may be amended from time to time in writing. - 6.
 The portfolio shall not invest in stock of debt issuers whose underlying rating is below investment grade (Baa3/BBB-) by any NRSRO and/or below NAIC 2 rating assigned by the SVO of the NAIC at the time of commitment to purchase.
 Any exceptions must be pre-approved by the Chief Investment Officer. - 7.
-Tobacco company related securities are a prohibited investment.
-Tobacco company related securities are defined as: securities of a company that derives over 25% of its revenues from the manufacturing or sale of tobacco products.
-A restricted list of such tobacco company issuers that shall not be purchased for the Account will be established and mutually agreed upon in writing (including electronic communications) by the Investment Manager and Chief Investment Officer.
-The list may be amended from time to time in writing. - 8.
-No American depository receipts ("ADRs") are allowed. - 9.
-Pursuant to Insurance Code Section 1191, excess funds investments may be made in the stock of any corporation organized and carrying on business under the laws of this or any other state, or of the United States, or of the District of Columbia, or of the Dominion of Canada or any province of the Dominion of Canada.

-- 10. All investment income of the equity portfolio and capital gains, if any, will be added to the assets of the portfolio, unless otherwise directed by the Chief Investment Officer. - 11.
+No American depository receipts ("ADRs") are allowed. - 8.
+Pursuant to Insurance Code Section 1191, excess funds investments may be made in the stock of any corporation organized and carrying on business under the laws of this or any other state, or of the United States, or of the District of Columbia, or of the Dominion of Canada or any province of the Dominion of Canada. - 9.
+All investment income of the equity portfolio and capital gains, if any, will be added to the assets of the portfolio, unless otherwise directed by the Chief Investment Officer. - 10.
 If any of the above mentioned rules are breached, the Investment Manager is not necessarily required to dispose of all or part of the investment immediately.
-The Investment Manager will, however, inform the Chief Investment Officer without delay and make a proposal on the best way to bring the portfolio back into compliance with the limits. - 12.
+The Investment Manager will, however, inform the Chief Investment Officer without delay and make a proposal on the best way to bring the portfolio back into compliance with the limits. - 11.
 The Investment Manager must obtain written approval from the Chief Investment Officer or State Fund Vice President of Investments, and in their absence, the State Fund Senior Investment Manager, prior to selling any equity securities at a price lower than the actual price originally paid for the equity security.